Julian-Tipler/chat-gpt-extension/README.md

 <h1 align="center">WiseGPT</h1>

-Thank you for looking at my project!
+## Overview

 WiseGPT in a simple wrapper for ChatGPT's UI that adds some features that @zoeschmitt and I have wanted for personal use.
 Perhaps others can benefit from this as well.

 ## Table of Contents